Coderunner2077/GraphQL-Secure-Data/README.md

 })
 ```

-> Note : Use of multiple wildcards to signify allowed depth limit will only work when entered as a unique child at the base of a type field (at the top of the object)
+> Note : Use of multiple wildcards to signify allowed depth limit will only work when entered as a UNIQUE child at the base of a type field (at the TOP of the object)
 >
 > Note 2: And for nested fields only single wildcards will have an effect (which is allowing all non-nested subfields at that depth)